PluribusDigital/flash-api/api/README.md

 Before developing, make sure the [database server](../db/README.md) is running

 ## DockerBot
-`bot.sh` helps manage the lifecycle of the database image
+`bot.sh` helps manage the lifecycle of the docker image

 |command|description|
 |---|---|